 Poultry farmers should not wait until stock losses reach epidemic proportions before seeking advice.
 Specimens of sick birds should be sent early in an out-break.
 This will assist in obtaining an early diagnosis and allow prompt treatment and control.

 Information Required with Specimen

-All submissions must be accompanied by the name and address of the submitter and full details concerning the poultry flock from which the sample was taken.
+All submissions must be accompanied by either a laboratory advice note or if this is emailed by the veterinarian to the laboratory, the name and address of the submitter and full details concerning the poultry flock from which the sample was taken.
 This information should be placed in an envelope attached to the outside of the container.

 It is essential to ensure that full details accompany all specimens dispatched to the laboratory.